11ty/eleventy-plugin-webc/README.md

 npm install @11ty/eleventy-plugin-webc
 ```

-## Usage

-Enable the plugin in your Eleventy configuration file:
+To add support for `.webc` files in Eleventy, add the plugin in your Eleventy configuration file:

 ```js
 const pluginWebc = require("@11ty/eleventy-plugin-webc");